joaks1/SplitFreq/README.md

 of trees in `TREE-FILE-B`, you can compare the split frequencies between these two collections of trees using:

-    split-freq.py -a TREE-FILE-A -b TREE_FILE-B
+    split-freq.py -t TREE-FILE-A -t TREE_FILE-B

 Note, all of the trees in both files must have the same set of taxa!
+If all went well, the script should have output the split frequencies to the terminal screen, and, if `matplotlib was found, the plot `split-freq-plots/trees1-vs-trees2.pdf` was created.

+Having all those split frequencies written to the screen is annoying, so let's redirect all that standard output to a file named `freqs.txt`:

+    split-freq.py -t TREE-FILE-A -t TREE_FILE-B > freqs.txt

 If you want to ignore 100 trees at the beginning of each file you can use:

-    split-freq.py --burnin 100 -a TREE-FILE-A -b TREE_FILE-B

-If you want to create a plot of the comparison named `split-freq-plot.pdf` use:

-    split-freq.py --burnin 100 -a TREE-FILE-A -b TREE_FILE-B -p split-freq-plot.pdf
+    split-freq.py --burnin 100 -t TREE-FILE-A -t TREE_FILE-B > freqs.txt

-You must have `matplotlib` installed to create the plot.
+Let's move on to a slightly more involved example.
+Let's say we want to compare the split frequencies of two different models, and we have run 4 independent analyses under each model in MrBayes.
+So, we have the following eight files, each with samples of trees

+    model1-run1.t
+    model1-run2.t
+    model1-run3.t
+    model1-run4.t
+    model2-run1.t
+    model2-run2.t
+    model2-run3.t
+    model2-run4.t

+To compare the split frequencies of the models while removing the first 1000 sampled trees from each file, we can use:

+    split-freq.py --burnin 1000 -t model2-run1.t model2-run2.t model2-run3.t model2-run4.t -t model2-run1.t model2-run2.t model2-run3.t model2-run4.t > freqs.txt

+That's a lot of typing, but we can accomplish the same command a lot more succinctly by taking advantage of shell wildcards:

+    split-freq.py --burnin 1000 -t model1-run?.t -t model2-run?.t > freqs.txt

+Having trees in separate files like this can speed things up considerably, because `split-freq.py` can use as many processors as the number of files it is provided.

 Acknowledgements
 ================